ahbreck/Chicago_BI/README.md

    docker compose -f src/docker/compose.yaml logs -f reports
    ```

+5. Navigate to [http://localhost:8085](http://localhost:8085) to access PgAdmin4 and log in with user@gmail.com
+  and SuperSecret (or whatever other credentials you set in the compose.yaml file).
+Then register the server to
+  view the tables.

-5. Stop and remove the containers when you are finished:
+6. Stop and remove the containers when you are finished:

    ```bash
    docker compose -f src/docker/compose.yaml down